 3. Walking can be one of the most convenient options for getting to Venice city center from the train station if your lodging is within 10-20 minutes walk.
 If your lodging is walking distance, choosing to walk is also a respectful choice in Venice as you are minimizing crowds on the vaporetto and pollution from the private water taxi boats.
 It can be difficult to navigate the streets of Venice and GPS is not always so accurate.
 Requesting a Prontopia Local to help you with how to get from the train station to the Venice city center is the most affordable and fun option if you are staying within walking distance of the station.

-Having a Prontopia Local assist you with orienting yourself to the city and walking or taking the vaporetto will cost much less than a water taxi and overall are is an economical and enjoyable option as it takes the stress out of finding your way, and you get to chat with a knowledgeable local about life in Venice or tips for your stay.
+Having a Prontopia local assistant help you with orienting yourself to the city and walking or taking the vaporetto will cost much less than a water taxi and overall are is an economical and enjoyable option as it takes the stress out of finding your way, and you get to chat with a knowledgeable local about life in Venice or tips for your stay.
 This point of arrival experience can really reduce stress and help you get more out of your visit as they can point out the nearest grocery store, ATM, pharmacy, where to eat nearby and so on, and assist you with purchasing the best vaporetto pass option and understanding how to navigate the canals on your own for your stay.
 Using this simple service will add so much value to your arrival–transforming your travel day into a trip day with a chance to meet a helpful local upon immediate arrival!

 We would love to hear from you about any funny train station travel stories or tips for the Santa Lucia train station, so please comment below.